CiscoDevNet/terraform-provider-catalystcenter/docs/resources/wireless_profile_policy_tag.md

 ### Required

 - `policy_tag_name` (String) Name of the Policy Tag.
 Use English letters, numbers, special characters except <, /, '.*', ? and leading/trailing space.
 Cannot be modified after creation.
 - `site_ids` (Set of String) Set of Site IDs where this Policy Tag applies.
 Must be Area, Building, or Floor level sites (not Global).
 Assigning a parent site also applies the tag to child sites.
-Catalyst Center 3.2.3+ returns those inherited child IDs on GET; the provider ignores extras on refresh so a parent-only config stays idempotent.
+Catalyst Center 3.2.3+ returns those inherited child IDs on GET.
+The data source and `terraform import` return the full GET list.
+Resource refresh keeps only IDs already in state so a parent-only configuration stays idempotent.
 - `wireless_profile_id` (String) The ID of the Wireless Profile

 ### Optional